Lab Grown Diamonds in 2026: The Complete Guide to Quality, Value, and Buying with Confidence

 Lab-Grown Diamond Quality: The 4Cs Grading System

 Regardless of growth method, every diamond is evaluated using the same universal standard — the 4Cs, originally established by the GIA (Gemological Institute of America).
-All MadisonDia stones meet or exceed the thresholds defined by the MadisonDia Ideal Sparkle Index.

 Cut